hrcg/hrcg.github.io/content/post/set-up-new-web-env.md

 +++
 author = "hrcg"
-title = "Setting up a new Web Environment" date = "2022-03-18" description = "This article is meant to guide you (& future me 🤷) into spinning up a working development environment as easily and as fast as possible." tags = [
+title = "Setting up a new Web Development Environment" date = "2022-03-18" description = "This article is meant to guide you (& future me 🤷) into spinning up a working development environment as easily and as fast as possible." tags = [